Digital Product Management (In-Person Class)

 Class Preparation

-A) What ‘problem’ or job-to-be-done is Aardvark exploring?
+a) What existing customer needs and habits is Aardvark exploring?
 For who?
 What current alternative(s) would it replace?
 Why is that interesting from a customer perspective?
 Why is it interesting from a venture perspective?

-Session 2: How do you scale product/market fit beyond your early market?
+Session 2: How do you scale product/market fit?

 Learning Objectives